 On the contrary, it seems that given the supposed universal dominion of the 'Laws' of dialectics (which DM-fans tell us are the most "general" laws there are), there must be countless 'natural negations' of anything and everything.

 Indeed, it now seems that anything and everything could be the natural, or even 'dialectical', 'opposite' of grain -- especially, if according to Lenin "every determination, quality, feature, side, property [changes] into every other…."
-If so, and if we apply this overly-generous, open-ended 'Law' to Capitalism, once again, it should be possible for the latter, too, to change into a grain of barley, and vice versa.
-And, it is little use saying that this sort of change has never been observed, since, according to the above, anything could be the opposite of grain and/or of Capitalism.
-Like the proverbial Black Swan, perhaps we just have to wait long enough and it is bound to appear.
+If that is so, and if we apply this hyper-generous and open-ended 'Law' to Capitalism, once again, it should be possible for the latter, too, to change into a grain of barley, and vice versa.
+And it is little use saying that this sort of change has never been observed, since, according to the above, anything could be the opposite of grain and/or of Capitalism.
+Like the proverbial Black Swan, we just have to wait long enough and it is bound to appear.

-In that case, since barley is "not-Capitalism", and Capitalism can only change into what it "is not", recklessly profligate 'logic' like this seems to imply that revolutionaries should consider radically re-configuring their aims and objectives.
+In that case, since barley is "not-Capitalism", and Capitalism can only change into what it "is not", recklessly profligate 'dialectical logic' like this suggests that revolutionaries should consider radically re-configuring their aims and objectives.
 Instead of the struggle for socialism, they should perhaps struggle for…, well, er..., sowing.
-Clearly this suggests, too, that our slogans will need to be revised somewhat --, perhaps to: "Capitalism digs its own garden", or "You have nothing to lose but your daisy chains", or "There is a tractor haunting Europe".
-Or, maybe even "From each according to his ability, to each according to his seed".
+Clearly this suggests, too, that our slogans will need to be revised somewhat, too --, perhaps to: "Capitalism digs its own garden", or "You have nothing to lose but your daisy chains" -- or, "There is a tractor haunting Europe".
+Or, maybe even "From each according to his ability, to each according to his seed"?

 Now, any who object to the above off-the-wall conclusions should direct their ire at this 'Law', and its Hermetic 'Law'-givers, not this piss-taker.

-[Why there has to be a unique dialectical opposite for each object and process -- something Hegel and Lenin called its "other" -- is explained here.]
+[Why there has to be a unique dialectical opposite for each object and process -- something Hegel and Lenin called its "other" -- is explained here and here.]

 Socialism Brought From Without -- Perhaps By Aliens?

-Nevertheless, and despite the above, as far as the descendants of barley plants are concerned, little development seems to take place; barley stays barley for countless generations -- unless change is externally induced (on that, see below).
+Nevertheless, and despite the above, as far as the descendants of barley plants are concerned, little development seems to take place; barley remains barley for countless generations -- unless change is externally induced (on that, see below).
 And, no matter how many times water freezes or melts, it fails to develop, via the NON, into anything new.